EfficientXpert: Efficient Domain Adaptation for Large Language Models via Propagation-Aware Pruning: Experiment

 \subsection{Baselines}

-We evaluate the effectiveness of the \textbf{EfficientXpert} framework by comparing it against representative pruning baselines and conducting an ablation study with and without the Partial Brain Surgeon. \paragraph{Dense + LoRA} We fine-tuned LLaMA2-7B-hf \cite{touvron2023llama} and LLaMA3.1-8B \cite{dubey2024llama} using the above setup to track domain performance without pruning. \paragraph{Wanda + LoRA} In accordance with the original method, we first apply Wanda pruning to the base model and subsequently fine-tune it using LoRA on the domain-specific datasets.
-The domain-specific training datasets, LoRA fine-tuning configuration, and evaluation metrics strictly follow those described in Section~\ref{sec:finetuning}.
-Since LoRA fine-tuning can overwrite sparsity, we reapply the original pruning mask after fine-tuning to maintain the target sparsity level. \paragraph{D-Pruner and ATP.} We also compare \textbf{EfficientXpert} with two state-of-the-art domain pruning methods: D-Pruner~\citep{zhang2024pruning} and ATP~\citep{lu2024allinone}.
+\paragraph{Dense + LoRA} We finetune the LLaMA and Qwen model families using the LoRA configuration described above; results for the Qwen models are provided in the Appendix. \paragraph{LoRA + Wanda} Based on the findings in Section~\ref{sec:motivation}, we apply Wanda~\cite{sun2024simpleprune} after LoRA finetuning, which yields the strongest performance among the considered baselines.
+All domain-specific training datasets, LoRA finetuning settings, and evaluation metrics follow Section~\ref{sec:finetuning}.

+\paragraph{D-Pruner and ATP.} We also compare \textbf{EfficientXpert} with two state-of-the-art domain pruning methods: D-Pruner~\cite{zhang2024pruning} and ATP~\cite{lu2024allinone}.
 Since our evaluation spans a broader range of tasks and datasets than prior work, we report previously published results as-is and compare only relative performance scores, which provide a fair basis for cross-setting comparisons.